-Three green iridium(III) cyclometalated complexes, (4tfmppy)2Ir(dipdtc), (24btfmppy)2Ir(dipdtc) and (TN4T)2Ir(dipdtc), with the sulfur containing ancillary ligand of N,N-diisopropyldithiocarbamate (dipdtc) were synthesized for fifteen minutes at room temperature.
-The emission colours (peak = 497–534 nm) and photoluminescence quantum efficiencies (P = 71.6% - 94.2%) can be effectively regulated by introducing different main ligands of 2-(4-(trifluoromethyl)phenyl)pyridine (4tfmppy), 2-(2,4-bis(trifluoromethyl)phenyl)pyridine (24btfmppy) and 2′,6′-bis(trifluoromethyl)-2,4′-bipyridine (TN4T), respectively.
-Employing these complexes as emitters, the organic light emitting diodes (OLEDs) with double-emitting layers were fabricated.
-Particularly, the device based on complex (TN4T)2Ir(dipdtc) showed superior performances with a maximum current efficiency of 86.59 cd A−1 and a maximum external quantum efficiency of 31.24% with low efficiency roll-off.
-These results suggest that the Ir(III) complexes with the four-membered ring Ir–S–C–S backbone containing N,N-diisopropyldithiocarbamate have potential application in OLEDs.
+Three green iridium(III) cyclometalated complexes, namely, (4tfmppy)2Ir(dipdtc), (24btfmppy)2Ir(dipdtc), and (TN4T)2Ir(dipdtc), with the sulfur-containing ancillary ligand N,N-diisopropyldithiocarbamate (dipdtc) were synthesized within 15 min at room temperature.
+The emission colors (λpeak = 497–534 nm) and photoluminescence quantum efficiencies (ΦP = 71.6–94.2%) can be effectively regulated by introducing different main ligands, namely, 2-(4-(trifluoromethyl)phenyl)pyridine (4tfmppy), 2-(2,4-bis(trifluoromethyl)phenyl)pyridine (24btfmppy), and 2′,6′-bis(trifluoromethyl)-2,4′-bipyridine (TN4T).
+Employing these complexes as emitters, organic light-emitting diodes (OLEDs) with double-emitting layers were fabricated.
+In particular, the device based on the (TN4T)2Ir(dipdtc) complex showed superior performances with maximum current efficiency of 86.59 cd A−1 and maximum external quantum efficiency of 31.24% with low efficiency roll-off.
+These results suggest that the Ir(III) complexes with a four-membered ring Ir–S–C–S backbone containing dipdtc have potential applications in OLEDs.